Cayman Islands company law

 Cayman Islands company law is primarily codified in the Companies Law (2018 Revision) and the Limited Liability Companies Law, 2016, and to a lesser extent in the Securities and Investment Business Law (2015 Revision).
-The Cayman Islands is a leading offshore financial centre (also known as a tax haven), and financial services form a significant part of the economy of the Cayman Islands.
+The Cayman Islands is a leading offshore financial centre and financial services form a significant part of the economy of the Cayman Islands.
 Accordingly company law forms a much more prominent part of the law of the Cayman Islands than might otherwise be expected.

 Types of company

 There are broadly two types of company in the Cayman Islands.

 The first, and more prevalent, are companies formed under the Companies Law (2013 Revision).
 Such companies may be formed as ordinary resident companies, ordinary non-resident companies, exempted companies, exempted limited duration companies (LDC) or special economic zone companies (SEZ).